Tester First Dem Senator to Back GOP's Laken Riley Act

 "After hearing from law enforcement officers across Montana, I'm backing the Laken Riley Act to make sure that individuals who enter our country and commit a crime are held accountable so that no Montana family has to worry about the safety of their loved ones," Tester said in a video statement.

-Riley was 22 when she was killed while out for a run near the University of Georgia campus.
-Police say the illegal immigrant accused of her murder was previously arrested for a non-violent crime in New York City but released.
-Jose Ibarra was formally indicted on 10 counts of murder and other offenses on Wednesday.
+Riley was 22 when she was killed while out for a run on the University of Georgia campus.
+Police say the illegal immigrant accused in her killing was previously arrested for a nonviolent crime in New York City but released.
+Jose Ibarra was indicted on 10 counts of murder and other offenses on Wednesday.

 "Keeping Montana safe is my top priority, which is why I've repeatedly called on the Biden Administration and Congress to do more to secure the southern border and have worked to get the brave men and women in law enforcement what they need to keep criminals off our streets," Tester said in the statement.